Board Fellowship Program

 - Students serve as Board Fellows from mid-October through April.

-If you are affiliated with a nonprofit organization that would like information about having a Board Fellow on your board, please click here.
+Nonprofit organizations that would like information about having a Board Fellow on your board can find additional information.